 From time to time, we may be subject to legal proceedings, investigations and claims incidental to the conduct of our business.
-As of September 30, 2023, we are not a party to, nor are we aware of, any legal proceedings, investigations or claims which, in the opinion of our management, are likely to have a material adverse effect on our business, financial condition or results of operations.
+As of September 30, 2024, other than as set forth below, we are not a party to, nor are we aware of, any legal proceedings, investigations or claims which, in the opinion of our management, are likely to have a material adverse effect on our business, financial condition or results of operations.